collin-devore/collin-devore.github.io/about.md

 permalink: /about/
 ---

 Hello.
 My name is Collin DeVore.
 I am a doctoral economics student at the University of Oklahoma.
 My research is in industrial organization and applied microeconomics.
-Please feel free to browse my site and learn more about me and my research.
+Currently, I am working on the economics of airlines.
+I am interested in better understanding the way that mergers affect industries, and the way that policies have driven change within the airline industry.

 ### Contact me